LLNL/Abmarl/docs/src/tutorials/gym.rst

 ..
 NOTE::

-   Even gym built-in environments need to be registered with RLlib.
+   Even gym's built-in environments need to be registered with RLlib.

 Experiment Parameters
 `````````````````````